-- 1. Initiate form in Admissions and Records Office. - Secure clearance signatures (in sequence) from (1) Adviser (2) Instructor of each course for which student is registered (3) Student Financial Aid Office (4) Library (5) Admissions Office and (6) Business Office. - 3.
+- 1. Initiate form in Admissions and Records Office. - 2.
+Secure clearance signatures (in sequence) from (1) Adviser (2) Instructor of each course for which student is registered (3) Library (4) Admissions Office and (5)) Business Office. - 3.
 Return forms to Admissions Office.

-All equipment belonging to the College must be accounted for or paid for and all financial obligations met.
+All equipment belonging to the College must be accounted for or paid for and all finanical obligations met.
 If it is impossible for the student to take these steps in person, they should be taken by a parent or a person acting as an agent for the student.
-The student may withdraw from the College with the grade of "W." A student who stops attending classes and fails to follow the proper withdrawal procedure will be carried on the roll until the end of the quarter and a grade of "F" assigned.
+The student may withdraw from the College with the grade of "W" through the dates specified on page 3 and 4 with the grade of "W." Withdrawal after this date, must be approved by the Dean of Instruction.
+A student who stops attending classes and fails to follow the proper withdrawal procedure will be carried on the roll until the end of the quarter and a grade of "F" assigned.